DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/onAppointmentFormOpening.md

 ![DevExtreme Scheduler onAppointmentFormOpening](/images/UiWidgets/Scheduler_onAppointmentFormOpening.png)

-The code below adds a new form item (`author`) to the `mainGroup` and creates an ungrouped item (`checkList`).
-The `mainGroup` consists of two columns.
-To make a  custom item span them both, set its [colSpan](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#colSpan) to 2.
-Apply the same setting to an ungrouped item if it should span the `mainGroupd` and `recurrenceGroup`.
+The code below adds a new form item (`phone`) to the `mainGroup` and creates an ungrouped item (`location`).
 Note that the array of [form items](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#items) should be checked to ensure that it does not already contain an item with the same data field.

 ---
 ##### jQuery